aaztha/aaztha/README.md

 -->
 ![GitHub Logo](https://encrypted-tbn0.gstatic.com/images?q=tbn%3AANd9GcSdjtZ4Mnk_w3JlyEep_MFU7iG3LdhHpOT_mw&usqp=CAU)
 </br>
-I am Aastha Sharma.I am a front-end web developer of a start-up i.e DriveSales.I am currently looking for new opportunities to work on as I am ready to gain new experiences.Interested in Space and research sectors.So feel free to contact me via LinkedIn or you can contact me through my mail Id:aastha000sharma@gmail.com , aastha@thedrivesales.com
+I am Aastha Sharma.I am a front-end web developer of a start-up i.e DriveSales.
+I am currently looking for new opportunities to work on as I am ready to gain new experiences.
+Interested in Space and research sectors.
+So feel free to contact me via LinkedIn or you can contact me through my mail Id: aastha000sharma@gmail.com , aastha@thedrivesales.com